randymized/malifi/Readme.md

 Each subdirectory of a site's root directory similarly inherits the root's metadata merged with any `_default.meta` module encountered in that subdirectory.
 This continues for each subdirectory of a subdirectory, so that any given subdirectory inherits the metadata of the directory above it merged with any `_default.meta` module found in that subdirectory.

 Finally any given resource may include a `<resource-name>.meta.js` (or .coffee or .json) module, which will be merged with the containing directory's metadata to arrive at the resource's metadata.
-The resource's main module (<resource-name>.js or <resource-name>.coffee) may also export a 'meta' element which is treated the same (see test/sites/foreground/sub/addmeta.coffee for an example).
+The resource's main module (<resource-name>.js or <resource-name>.coffee) may also export a 'meta' property which is treated the same (see test/sites/foreground/sub/addmeta.coffee for an example).
 If metadata is not defined for any resource (or any directory) it inherits the metadata of the directory it is contained in.
 Thus every resource has associated metadata that is ultimately based upon the server-wide metadata.
 This will be loaded when malifi receives a request into `req.malifi.meta`.

 If the metadata module is a .js or .coffee file, it may simply export an object containing the metadata as `<malifi directory>/base-site/_default.meta.coffee` does.
 It may alternatively export a function taking one parameter.
 That parameter is the metadata being inherited.
-It is thus possible to base the value of any given metadata object on the value it inherits or even dependant upon other metadata elements.
+It is thus possible to base the value of any given metadata object on the value it inherits or even dependant upon other metadata properties.
 An example of this can be found at `<malifi directory>/test/sites/common/_default.meta.coffee`.

 All metadata is preloaded in a single synchronous operation when the server is initialized.